abellion/xenus/docs/README.md

 # Getting started

 __Xenus__ is a simple yet powerfull ODM for MongoDB.
-It uses the latest technologies such as PHP 7 and the new MongoDB driver.

 ## Installation

-Xenus requires PHP version 7.0 or higher and the MongoDB driver version 1.2 or higher.
+Xenus requires PHP version >= 7.1 and the MongoDB driver version 1.2 or higher.

 Make sure to install first the MongoDB driver : http://php.net/manual/en/mongodb.installation.php